3 - Builderman

 Guarantee.
 That was rich.

 Builderman wasn’t rusty; that wasn’t the concern.
 You were worried he might accidentally evaporate you like stray vapor if the hacker got bold.
 This was a man who singlehandedly dismantled exploiter empires, whose Banhammer made people regret even thinking of hacking from sheer fear.
-Builderman was the storm that hackers checked the weather for.
+Builderman was the storm hackers checked the weather for.

 Now, you stood beside him at the edge of a desolate stretch of craggy terrain—abandoned land peppered with glitched artifacts and remnants of broken code.
 No buildings.
-No safe zones.
+No Robloxian life.
 Just silence.
-The wind twisted through cracked mesh fences and scattered pixel shards like dried leaves.
-And there he was: standing tall and focused, his fingers wrapped tightly around the bumpy handle of his Banhammer.
+The wind twisted through cracked mesh fences and scattered pixel shards like dried leaves, carrying with it the faint hum of corrupted scripts.

 “If things start to get dangerous, call Matt and Shed.”